TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walkthrough.md

 The body of a named map is encapsulated within braced brackets.
 This is a totally isolated mapping where `root` now refers to a new value being created for each invocation of the map and `this` refers to the root of the context provided to the map.

-Named maps are executed with the [apply]({{< ref "/developer-support/tyk-streams/bloblang/methods#apply" >}}), which has a string parameter identifying the map to execute.
+Named maps are executed with the [apply]({{< ref "/developer-support/tyk-streams/bloblang/methods#apply" >}}) method, which has a string parameter identifying the map to execute.
 This means it's possible to dynamically select the target map.

 As you can see in the above example we were able to use a custom map in order to create our talking head objects without the object literal.
 Within a named map we can also create variables that exist only within the scope of the map.